 Keep in mind that purchasing Alaska Mileage Plan miles won't code as travel, so it's best to use an everyday spending card.

 We aren't sure when traveling is going to get back to normal.
-So, it's probably not a good idea to purchase miles speculatively, even at the best price ever offered.
+So, it's probably not a good idea to purchase miles speculatively, even at such a great price.
 With that said, as long as you're not buying miles intending to travel soon and you recognize all of the risks involved, this can still be a great deal.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.